Three challenges banks will face with PSD2

 "MiFID demands some transactions (that were once reported on a monthly basis) must now be reported within minutes."

 To achieve increased investor protection and transparency, MiFID II requires more detailed and immediate transaction reporting.
 In some cases, transactions that were once reported on a monthly basis must now be reported within minutes.
-In addition, banks must show that transactions have been made in the best interest of their clients.
-In practice, this means IT organisations must find ways to quickly extract data that currently exists in data stores across multiple system layers and bring it together while ensuring its integrity.

 The challenge facing most organisations is that their existing infrastructure was not designed to cater to modern regulations.